kdabug/httparty-lab/README.md

 Instead, we're just going to dive right in.
 Let's start by making a controller.

 ## Creating a Controller
 So far, we've always made controllers that pair up with our data models; however, you can actually have a controller that isn't connected to any models or to a database.
 Simply create a new file in your controllers folder and call it `responses_controller.rb`.
-Create a ResponsesClass, make sure it inherits from `ApplicationController`, and set up a method called `test`.
+Create a ResponsesController, make sure it inherits from `ApplicationController`, and set up a method called `test`.

 Inside of `test` just write `render json: {greeting: "hello"}` for the time being.
 The page should look like this: